-You could write your code in a text editor or in an integrated developer environment (IDE).
+You could write your code in a text editor or in an integrated development environment (IDE).
 While a text editor offers some useful tools like syntax highlighting and automatic indentation, an IDE typically has a lot more features (including really good tools to help you find errors in your code).

-The Python 3 programming language is currently one of the most popular language in the scientific world; it is used in many fields such as chemistry, physics, biostatistics, data science, and many others.
+The Python programming language is currently one of the most popular languages in the scientific world; it is used in many fields such as chemistry, physics, biostatistics, data science, and many others.
 It is also used by programmers working with machine learning and web development.
 Python can be used for quickly solving most problems.

 Because of its simplicity, Python is also a really good language for beginners.
 Many schools have started adopting it as a language of choice for introductory courses, including MIT.